 This course examines the evolution of graphic design from its beginnings to contemporary practice.
 The relationship between design and the social/political context is explored.
 The impact of technologies on visual communication is emphasized.
+Core outcomes met: CI, W, GA.
 Prerequisite: ARTS 231, 232, or consent of instructor.